 A great place to find fresh fish!
 Snapper, barracuda, mahi-mahi and more are on offer.
-Prices about $8EC/pound.
+Prices are about $8EC ($3) / pound.
 Even if you’re not interested in purchasing anything, it’s an interesting and bustling place to visit.

 48. Black Bay Beach with Amerindian markings (St. John)

 About a 20 minute hike from Concord off the main road is this secluded beach.
 There’s also a cave here with Amerindian markings inside.

 Learn about various spices while on tour at this 600 acre nutmeg plantation.
 This is a non-working spice factory now, but you can still visit to see the old buildings and machinery and get a glimpse of what a working plantation might have been like in its hey-day.